mapstruct/mapstruct/readme.md

 }
 ```

 At compile time MapStruct will generate an implementation of this interface.
-The generated implementation uses plain Java method invocations for mapping between source and target objects, i.e. there is no reflection involved.
-By default, properties are mapped if they have the same name in source and target, but this and many other aspects can be controlled using `@Mapping` and a handful of other annotations.
+The generated implementation uses plain Java method invocations for mapping between source and target objects, i.e. no reflection is involved.
+By default, properties are mapped if they have the same name in source and target, but you can control this and many other aspects using `@Mapping` and a handful of other annotations.

-MapStruct saves you from writing mapping code by hand which is a tedious and error-prone task.
-The generator comes with sensible defaults and many built-in type conversions, but it steps out of your way when it comes to configuring or implementing special behavior.

-Compared to mapping frameworks working at runtime MapStruct offers the following advantages:

-* Fast execution by using plain method invocations instead of reflection
-* Compile-time type safety: Only objects and attributes mapping to each other can be mapped, no accidental mapping of an order entity into a customer DTO etc.
-* Self-contained code, no runtime dependencies
-* Clear error-reports at build time if
-  * mappings are incomplete (not all target properties are mapped)
-  * mappings are incorrect (cannot find a proper mapping method or type conversion)
-* Mapping code is easy to debug (or edited by hand e.g. in case of a bug in the generator)

 ## Requirements